CondorTalon/quadline/README.md

 ### Andy:

 I improved on some other methods throughout the QuadlineGrid and Quadline class, and created a few new methods, notably "check_quadline".
 I also created a uniform docstring format for my team to use in the methods of our code to make our code easily understandable.
-For the README file, ---TO BE CONTINUED---
+For the README file, I contributed in the Documentation by adding the "Extending the game" section.
+I also made edits to fix minor typos and mistakes on both the code and the documentation.

 [Return to top](#top)